korhore/duino-block-chain-smart-contract/roadmap/roadmap.md

 Also with components have just same smart contract history data available of sellers and buyers if they fullfill category rules or not, so real controll to real data of how products are made can be available as component level.
 Even if component is dismanted from one old product and sold to someone, who installs that component to his/her product, new one or old one, also that components history can be found, when component is sold with it's NFT.
 So business possibities for this kind NFT-usage seems to be very promising if you are going to save the world or even if your are not going to do it.

 ## Steps
-### Block-Chain
 ### Categosized Smart Contracts
 Basic idea is based on Categirized Contracts
 #### Category
 Category for a component can be based on conditions with a component has build, traded or owned.
-One example is Russia ban.
-This category may be defined for instance so, that componen has not beem nade is Russia, not a company that is owned by any people that are citizens by Russia directly or indirectly, phopin use of bullvans.
+One example is Russia ban [Russia sanctions list: What the west imposed over the Ukraine invasion](https://www.ft.com/content/6f3ce193-ab7d-4449-ac1b-751d49b1aaf8) .
+This category may be defined for instance so, that component has not been made is Russia, not a company that is owned by any people that are citizens by Russia directly or indirectly, phopin use of bullvans.
 Example of conditions contract may be, that conditions of the workers fullfill some category difined for instance [ILO C029 - Forced Labour Convention, 1930 (No. 29)](https://www.ilo.org/dyn/normlex/en/f?p=NORMLEXPUB:12100:0::NO::P12100_ILO_CODE:C029).
 Very popular cateryry is nowdays climate carbon neutral, for instance for [Design Buildings](https://www.designingbuildings.co.uk/wiki/Carbon_neutral_contract).
 This contract is easy to be extended to any area of the business products.

 One caterogory will be of how deep level information of smart contracts of products producing phases and components customer can get, is it only producers announcement or does it go higher to the deepest level, where same contracts information can be got also for all services and subcomponents that are used in the product.
 If implementaion is made so, that customers can confirm or deny reltionship of product and category we can implement reliability.